+Why You Shouldn't For Sale By Owner

-In today's market, with home prices rising and a lack of inventory, some homeowners may consider trying to sell their home on their own, known in the industry as a For Sale By Owner (FSBO).
-There are several reasons why this might not be a good idea for the vast majority of sellers.
+Rising home prices coupled with a lack of inventory in today's market may cause some homeowners to consider selling their home on their own (known in the industry as a For Sale By Owner).
+However, a FSBO might not be a good idea for the vast majority of sellers.

-Here are the top five reasons:
+The top five reasons are listed below:

-1. Exposure to Prospective Purchasers

-Recent studies have shown that 95% of buyers search online for a home.
-That is in comparison to only 13% looking at print newspaper ads.
-Most real estate agents have an internet strategy to promote the sale of your home.
+1. Online Strategy for Prospective Purchasers Recent studies have shown that 95% of buyers search online for a home.
+In comparison, only 13% use newspaper ads.
+Most real estate agents have an Internet strategy to promote the sale of your home.
 Do you?

-2. Results Come from the Internet

-Where did buyers find the home they actually purchased?
+2. Results Come from the Internet Where did buyers find the home they actually purchased?

-• 50% on the internet

-• 7% from a yard sign

-• 28% from a Real Estate Agent

-• 1% from newspapers

-The days of selling your house by just putting up a sign and putting it in the paper are long gone.
-Having a strong internet strategy is crucial.

-3. There Are Too Many People to Negotiate With

-Here is a list of some of the people with whom you must be prepared to negotiate if you decide to For Sale By Owner:

-- The buyer who wants the best deal possible - The buyer's agent who solely represents the best interest of the buyer - The buyer's attorney (in some parts of the country) - The home inspection companies, which work for the buyer and will almost always find some problems with the house - The appraiser if there is a question of value

-4. FSBOing Has Become More and More Difficult

-The paperwork involved in selling and buying a home has increased dramatically as industry disclosures and regulations have become mandatory.
+- 50% on the Internet 7% from a - 28% from a Real Estate Agent - 7% from a yard sign - 1% from newspapers The days of selling your house by just putting up a sign and putting it in the paper are long gone.
+Having a strong Internet strategy is crucial.
+3. There Are Too Many People to Negotiate With Here is a list of some of the people with whom you must be prepared to negotiate if you decide to For Sale By Owner: - The buyer who wants the best deal possible - The buyer's agent who solely represents the best interest of the buyer - The buyer's attorney (in some parts of the country) - The home inspection companies, which work for the buyer and will almost always find some problems with the house - The appraiser if there is a question of value 4.
+FSBOing Has Become More and More Difficult The paperwork involved in selling and buying a home has increased dramatically as industry disclosures and regulations have become mandatory.
 This is one of the reasons that the percentage of people FSBOing has dropped from 19% to 7% over the last 20+ years.

-5. You Net More Money When Using an Agent

-Many homeowners believe that they will save the real estate commission by selling on their own.
+5. You Net More Money When Using an Agent Many homeowners believe that they will save the real estate commission by selling on their own.
 Realize that the main reason buyers look at FSBOs is because they also believe they can save the real estate agent's commission.
 The seller and buyer can't both save the commission.

-A study by Collateral Analytics revealed that FSBOs don't actually save anything, and in some cases may be costing themselves more, by not listing with an agent.
-One of the main reasons for the price difference at the time of sale is:

-"Properties listed with a broker that is a member of the local MLS will be listed online with all other participating broker websites, marketing the home to a much larger buyer population.
+A study by Collateral Analytics revealed that FSBOs don't actually save anything.
+In some cases, they may actually cost themselves more by not listing with an agent.
+One of the main reasons for the price difference at the time of sale is: "Properties listed with a broker that is a member of the local MLS will be listed online with all other participating broker websites, marketing the home to a much larger buyer population.
 And those MLS properties generally offer compensation to agents who represent buyers, incentivizing them to show and sell the property and again potentially enlarging the buyer pool."

-If more buyers see a home, the greater the chances are that there could be a bidding war for the property.
+The more buyers that view a home, the greater the chance of a bidding war for the property.
 The study showed that the difference in price between comparable homes of size and location is currently at an average of 6%.
 Why would you choose to list on your own and manage the entire transaction when you can hire an agent and not have to pay anything more?

-Before you decide to take on the challenges of selling your house on your own, let's get together and discuss your needs.
+Bottom Line Before you decide to take on the challenges of selling your house on your own, let's get together and discuss your needs.

-Contracts
+5 Reasons to Hire a Real Estate Professional

-They help with all disclosures & contracts necessary in today's heavily regulated environment.
+Contracts They help with all disclosures & contracts necessary in today's heavily regulated environment.